 Let’s walk through the pros and cons to see if it’s a smart financial strategy for you.

-While different people may have different goals for paying off their mortgage aggressively, the most popular reason is to save money.
-But whether or not you end up with more cash in your wallet depends on a few different things.
+Everyone may have different goals for paying off their mortgage aggressively.
+However, the most popular reason is to save money.
+But whether you end up with more cash in your wallet depends on a few different things.

 Investing vs. Paying Off Your Mortgage

-The first thing to think about is whether or not you’d be better served by investing that extra cash instead of diverting it towards larger monthly payments.
-Historically, investments receive a 10% (7% adjusted for inflation) average annual return over the long term.
+The first thing to think about is whether you’d be better served by investing that extra cash instead of diverting it towards larger monthly payments.
+Historically, investments receive a 10% (7%adjustedforinflation) average annual return over the long term.

 If you’ve either bought your house recently or refinanced, you’ve likely been able to take advantage of a low interest rate.
 If so, you may earn more investing over time compared to paying off your mortgage.

-Of course, with any financial decision, there are a few caveats to this methodology.
+There are a few things to consider when making this financial decision.
 First, if you’re generally a risk-averse person, you may not be the type to put your money into such aggressive stocks.
 Or, if you’re close to retirement age, it may be wise to start decreasing your risk, even if you had a stronger risk appetite with your investments in previous years.

 When thinking about investments, consider how they would likely perform over the same period of time that remains on your mortgage.
 While you may not be able to predict a future recession, it’s worth thinking about how much wealth you could build over time.